-Learning photography is so much fun, but it can also be hard work!
-There is so much to learn and take on board, that it can feel a little overwhelming.
+There is so much to learn and take on board at once, that it can feel a little overwhelming.

-In this post, I'm going to give you just seven quick tips that you can take action on TODAY that will help give you better photos.
-So, for each tip, you also have an action item - there's no sitting around being an armchair photographer here 😀
+That's why in this post, I'm going to give you 7 quick tips that you can take action on TODAY that will help give you better photos.
+So, for each tip, you also have something to do - there's no sitting around being an armchair photographer here 😀

 1. Get the Light Behind You